-Drop-in price: $12 for the first child; $6 for siblings for one hour; $28 for all-day play
+Drop-in price: $28 for the first child for all-day play

-Payoff: With one child, you'd have to visit 12 times per month, but up to four hours' worth of those visits could be supervised.
+Payoff: With one child, you'd have to visit seven times per month, but up to two hours monthly can be supervised.
 In other words, you can drop your child off for supervised play while you run errands, clean your apartment, or take a nap.
 In our opinion, that's priceless.
 Membership also comes with some free classes.

 RELATED: Free Admission Times at NYC Museums, Gardens, and Zoos